Shiyro/Nano/README.md

 #You need to have a PostgresSQL database.

-Starting the bot the first time will raise an error, but you need to do it once in order to create the config file.
+Starting the bot the first time will raise an error, but you need to do it once in order to create the config file (./data/config/config.toml).
 Once you have the config file, you need to specifies the token, prefix, and postgreSQL host and login infos.